E-Training

 How To Register

-You will first need to create a user account if you do not already have one.
+Step 1: to enroll in any E-training course at RSTP, you will first need to create a user account on the E-training platform (if you do not already have one).

-Your new user account will be confirmed within one business day (M-F, 9-5).
+Your new user account will be confirmed within one business day (M-F, 9 am – 5 pm Eastern).
 Then you can enroll in the available courses below.

-Introduction to the Private Sponsorship of Refugees Program
+Course: Introduction to the Private Sponsorship of Refugees (PSR) Program

 (IET101) view course syllabus